 “Words of thanksgiving and cursing pour out from the same mouth.
 My friends, this should not happen!
 No spring of water pours out sweet water and bitter water from the same opening.
 A fig tree, my friends, cannot bear olives; a grapevine cannot bear figs, nor can a salty spring produce sweet water” (Jas.
 3:10-12 GNT).

 James reminds us that it is the source that determines the quality of water that pours from a spring.
 I remember the taste of the sweet, pure water that poured from the mountain springs in the Shenandoah National Park.
 Its source was pure, and as the water worked its way up from the source deep within the earth, it was filtered by the roots of sassafras trees and other plants.
-The farther from the source the water traveled,
+The farther from the source the water traveled, however, the less pure it became.

 James also compared the tongue to the rudder of a ship--a relatively small object, but with the power to change a huge ship's direction.
 Read what Jesus said about power of confession.